20 Resounding Reasons to Travel to the Falkland Islands (Islas Malvinas)

 15. West Point Island

-This sheep-farm-meets-tourist-attraction can be found in the northwest of West Falkland.
+This sheep-farm-meets-tourist-attraction can be found in the northwest of West Falkland (Malvinas).
 Thick with black-browed albatrosses and rockhopper penguins, it is also known for its dramatic coastal views.

 Nesting gentoo penguins and excellent hiking opportunities abound here, making Grave Cove (despite possessing yet another grim name) a favorite among those who would rather step than sail.